shellgei/rusty_bash/README.md

 ![](https://github.com/ryuichiueda/bash_for_sush_test/blob/master/sush_test/graph.png)

+### strange bash behavior of Bash that we don't want to follow

+The following behavior of Bash will not be imitated by `sush`.
+So we alter the right output file (e.g `globstar.right`) for comparision.

+* Bash outputs the same path repeatedly in some situations.
+It may be for compatibility of ksh.

 ## Contribution

 Because the shell in this repository can be a standard one in the next generation, it may a good idea to leave your name as a contributor.
 Give us pull requests with what you think as contribution.
 As our community is not big, rules have not been fixed yet.